Ayatooo/Farm-Ranking/README.md

 ## How to use it ✨

+The main branch is the plugin working with FactionUUID plugin.
+The saber-faction branch is for the Saber faction plugin.

 Clone the project, or download the zip file and put the .jar into your plugins.

 Then in game, write /farm to open the ranking menu, or /farmpoint to see how to set / add points to a faction